vExcess/JITLang/README.md

 ## Functions
 Functions are declared using the following syntaxes.
 ```
-// function expression
-let f = func() {}
+// untyped functions (they can return any type)

-// function declaration
+func f(a, b) {return a + b} // function declaration
-func f() {}

-// arrow function expression
+let f = func(a, b) {return a + b}; // function expression
-let f = A => B
+let f = (a, b) => a + b; // arrow function expression without curly brackets

-// arrow function expression with parenthesis and brackets
+Function f = (a, b) => {a + b}; // variable is explicitly a function; arrow function with curly brackets
-let f = (A, B) => {}

-// typed functions
+// typed functions (they can only return floats)
-let f = int() {} // auto detect
-Function f = int() {} // explicit
-let f = int A => B
+let f = float (float a, float b) {return a + b};
-let f = int (A) => {B}
+let f = float (float a, float b) => a + b;
+float f(float a, float b) {return a + b}
 ```
 Function declarations are hoisted while function expressions are not.
-Arrow functions are simply shorthand for function expressions.
-Methods are a special type of function that only exist as properites of a class.
+Arrow functions are like function expressions except that they cannot be used as methods or constructors.
+Additionally if the body of an arrow function is a singular expression the result of the expression is returned from the function.
+Methods are a special type of function that only exist as properties of a class.
 They are different because they have a `this` keyword available to them that refers to the object the method is being called on.
 Normal functions do not have the `this` keyword.
 A function is called with its identifier followed by immediately by parenthesis.
 No characters (including spaces) are allowed between the functions's identifier and the open parenthesis.
-The arguments for the function and entered between the parenethesis seperated by commas.
+The arguments for the function are entered between the parenethesis seperated by commas.
 ```
 myFunction(1, 2, 3);
 ```